atomic14/diy-esp32-epub-reader/README.md

 ## Laying out a section of the book

-With the blocks extracted, we can now layout the sections of the book onto individual pages.
+With the blocks extracted, we can now layout the blocks of the section onto individual pages.

 Image blocks are easy - we just need to read the width and height of the image and scale it to fit on the screen.
 This gives us the height the image will be when it is rendered.